code4sac/wicit/README.md

 	- Visual Studio Express for Windows Desktop should also work, but if you want a full IDE, go with the Community edition
 5. From a command prompt, install the Grunt Command Line Interface: `npm install -g grunt-cli`
 6. Follow the OS X instructions above from step 4

+### Developmnt
+1. Setup the app using the relevant instructions above.
+2. From a new command prompt, start the build watcher to automatically build client-side JavaScript and CSS when JS and CSS files change: `grunt dev`

 ### Deployment
 #### Digital Ocean